CHAPTER 6

 (d) Emergency Purchasing.

-(1) Notwithstanding any other provision of this Chapter, the Purchasing Manager may make or authorize others to make emergency purchases of materials, supplies, equipment, or services when there exists a sudden, unexpected occurrence that poses a clear and imminent danger, requiring immediate action to prevent or mitigate the loss or impairment of life, health, property, or essential public services.
+(1) Notwithstanding any other provision of this Chapter, the City Manager may make or authorize others to make emergency purchases of materials, supplies, equipment, services, or professional services when there exists a sudden, unexpected occurrence that poses a clear and imminent danger, requiring immediate action to prevent or mitigate the loss or impairment of life, health, property, or essential public services.
 Emergency purchases shall be made with such competition as is practicable under the circumstances.
 A written determination of the basis for the emergency and the selection of the particular contractor shall be included in the contract file.
 Emergency procurements shall require approval of the City Manager or his or her designee.
 In the absence or unavailability of the City Manager or designee, any department head shall have like authority for purchases related to their respective departments.

 (2) Within five (5) business days after such emergency purchase, a record of each emergency procurement shall be made setting forth the vendor’s name, the amount and type of the contract, the terms of the contract, and the identification number of the purchasing file.
 Expenditures made during a locally declared emergency or in an emergency situation must be reported to the City Council at the next regular City Council meeting if approval for such expenditures would otherwise have been subject to the approval of the City Council.